 The Brandt Companies’ expertise was just what this pharmaceutical factory project needed

-When the Kansas City, Mo., engineering, procurement and construction firm IPS needed help navigating construction protocols in Texas, they reached out to The Brandt Companies.
+When the Overland Park, Kan., engineering, procurement and construction firm IPS (Integrated Project Services, LLC) needed help navigating construction protocols in Texas, they reached out to The Brandt Companies.

 IPS had been awarded a contract to design and construct a 90,000-square-foot, two-story pharmaceutical manufacturing facility in Houston.
 But as an out-of-state contractor, IPS felt they needed to partner with a firm more familiar with the ins and outs of working in the region.